V for Vendetta (film): Themes and interpretations

 As a film about the struggle between freedom and the state, V for Vendetta takes imagery from many classic totalitarian icons both real and fictional, including the Third Reich and George Orwell's Nineteen Eighty-Four.
 For example, Adam Sutler primarily appears on large video screens and on portraits in people's homes, both common features among modern totalitarian regimes and reminiscent of the image of Big Brother.
 There is also the state's use of mass surveillance, such as closed-circuit television, on its citizens – reminiscent of the comprehensive mass surveillance systems currently deployed in many nations, such as China or the United States.
 The name Adam Sutler is intentionally similar to Adolf Hitler.
 Both are given to hysterical speech; Sutler is also a racial purist, although Jews have been replaced by Asians and Muslims as the focus of Norsefire ethnoreligious propaganda and persecution.
 Valerie was sent to a detention facility for her lesbianism and then had medical experiments performed on her, reminiscent of the persecution of homosexuals in Nazi Germany and the Holocaust.

 Flag found in Gordon's secret basement in the film, which combines American and British flags with a Nazi swastika.

 The filmmakers added topical references relevant to a 2006 audience.
 According to the Los Angeles Times, "With a wealth of new, real life parallels to draw from in the areas of government surveillance, torture, fear mongering and media manipulation, not to mention corporate corruption and religious hypocrisy, you can't really blame the filmmakers for having a field day referencing current events."
 There are also references to an avian flu pandemic, as well as pervasive use of biometric identification and signal intelligence gathering and analysis by the regime.

 Film critics, political commentators and other members of the media have also noted the film's numerous references to events surrounding the George W. Bush administration in the United States.
 These include the hoods and sacks worn by the prisoners in Larkhill that have been seen as a reference to the Abu Ghraib torture and prisoner abuse.
 The Homeland Security Advisory System and rendition are also referenced.
-One of the forbidden items in Gordon's secret basement is a protest poster with a mixed US–UK flag with a swastika and the title "Coalition of the Willing, To Power" which combines the "Coalition of the Willing" with Friedrich Nietzsche's concept of will to power.
+One of the forbidden items in Gordon's secret basement is a protest poster with a mixed US–UK flag with a swastika and the title "Coalition of the Willing, To Power" which combines the "Coalition of the willing" with Friedrich Nietzsche's concept of will to power.

-Despite the America-specific references, the filmmakers have always referred to the film as adding dialogue to a set of issues much broader than the US administration.
+Despite the America-specific references, the filmmakers have always referred to the film as adding dialogue to a set of issues much broader than those focused on the Bush administration.
 When James McTeigue was asked whether or not BTN was based on Fox News Channel, McTeigue replied, "Yes.
 But not just Fox.
 Everyone is complicit in this kind of stuff.
 It could just as well been the Britain's Sky News Channel, also a part of News Corp."